yacobalemneh/junior/README.md

 ### Core

 The core layer contains the business logic of the application.
-It is further divided into domain and data_source.
+It is further divided into application, data_source, domain, infrastructure, and services.

-- domain: Contains the domain models and services.
+- application: Contains the controllers and interactors.
 - data_source: Contains the data models and repositories.
+- domain: Contains the domain models, repositories, and services.
+- infrastructure: Contains the audio, interaction, and ui.
+- services: Contains the models, openai, text_to_speech, and utils.

 ### Infrastructure

 The infrastructure layer contains the technical details of the application.
-It is further divided into audio, interaction, logging, startup, and ui.
+It is further divided into utils.

 ### Application